 We do not have a ‘blocking system’ at GCSE or A Level.
 The timetable is constructed each year around the girls’ choices and we aim to meet everyone’s individual needs.

 In addition to participating in co-curricular activities, our pupils have access to numerous subject lectures, academic symposiums, extension activities, stretch and challenge and enrichment opportunities, conferences, trips and workshops.
-As well as their examination subjects, girls are required to have lessons in Physical Education and PSHE, which includes Careers.
+As well as their examination subjects, girls are required to have lessons in Physical Education (Games) and PSHE, which includes Careers.

 The Upper School curriculum not only prepares our pupils for the rigours of (I)GCSEs, but also provides our pupils with the crucial foundations required to ensure a smooth transition into the Sixth Form so that they can embark on their chosen A Level courses with confidence and an excellent academic grounding.